INTENSIVE OUTPATIENT PROGRAM

 THE MINDFUL HEALTH FOUNDATION’S INTENSIVE OUTPATIENT PROGRAM INCLUDES:

-Three to five days per week for at least three hours per day.
-Services are offered from 9:00 AM to 7:00 PM and will be scheduled ib blocks of time that accommodate work and school.
+Services are offered from 8:00 AM to 7:00 PM and will be scheduled in blocks of time that can accommodate most work and school schedules.

 A continued focus on stabilization of symptoms with enhanced education around self-monitoring and understanding personal triggers.

-This group helps patients build skills for tolerating intense feelings about their bodies, challenging distorted perceptions about shape and size, and understanding the forces that have impacted their body image development.
+Body image therapy helps participants challenge distorted perceptions about shape and size and helps individuals understand the forces that have impacted body image development.

-Art therapy provides one with alternative coping skills that are beneficial when one is looking to self-soothe, contain emotions, challenge perfectionism, and/or express themselves in non-verbal ways.
-Artistic skill or experience in not necessary.
+Art therapy provides an alternative approach to treating many mental health conditions and can enhance coping skills, challenge perfectionism, and help participants express themselves in non-verbal ways.
+Artistic skill or experience is not necessary.